-If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules. protocol
+Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules. --- --- server hackers (server type, software version, etc). --

 Mail traffic is based not only on SMTP but also on POP3.
 This protocol will enable a user to retrieve mail from distant servers onto his workstation using a mail software program.
 Since this mail server can be located outside the local network or on a separate interface, POP3 traffic passes through and is analyzed by the firewall.